 [If you want to see this in action, our researchers have actually built amodel to predict purchase intent from clickstream data, understanding shoppers’ true intent from real-time signals.
 It’s no wonder80% of business leaders consider predictive analytics very important to their companies’ success and 42% of them are already experimenting with predictive technologies.]

 Recommendations can be utilized for far more than boosting conversions.

 So, you should start by identifying what you will (or intend to) gain by providing intelligent recommendations.
 Larger basket sizes?
 Maybe.
-But you can also aim to boost conversions and loyalty in more ways than one, move inventory faster, and reduce operational costs.
+But you can also aim to improve your visitors’ shopping experience, boost conversions and customer loyalty in more ways than one, move inventory faster, and reduce operational costs.

 Now that you know where you need recommendations, what type of recommendations work best, and the purpose that they’ll serve, the question remains: how on earth do you move from strategy to action?
 This requires taking a good look at the data you have available to deliver the recommendations you desire.